EVOLVE Fabrication Desktop App Manual

 Overview

 Crippa Bender Client is a Windows application for managing and outputting bend data to a Crippa Bender machine.
-It provides a simple interface for configuring output paths, monitoring activity, and integrating with the EEVOLVE Fabrication Client.
+It provides a simple interface for configuring output paths, monitoring activity, and integrating with the EVOLVE Fabrication Client.

 Configuration Setup